Scattering Amplitudes For All Masses and Spins: Massless Three- and Four-Particle Amplitudes

+and using the fact that when $t=0$, $s=-u$, we find that the following amplitude indeed consistently factorizes in all channels:

+This agrees with the result in~\cite{Johansson:2015oia}.
 Also, clearly once again no consistent amplitudes are possible for spin ${\bf s} \geq 3/2$.
 Thus we have discovered the familiar structure of Yang-Mills theories for particles of spin $0,1/2,1$.

 The same sort of analysis extends to gravity, since the details are virtually identical we will leave them as enjoyable exercises for the reader.
-We can consider the coupling two particles of spin ${\bf s}$ to a graviton, with strength $g$.
+We can consider the coupling of two particles of spin ${\bf s}$ to a graviton, with strength $g$.
 The residues in the $s,u$ channels are no longer equal, and the only way to make a consistent four particle amplitude is to also have a pole in the $t$ channel, using the graviton self-interaction $\kappa = \frac{1}{M_{Pl}}$.
-Consistency then forces the universality of couplings to gravity, $g = \kappa$ with the following form for Compton scattering:
+Thus once again the poles for the amplitude is forced to come in the combination $1/stu$.
+This implies that the coupling constant appearing in the spin-${\bf s}$ exchange channel must be identified with that of the graviton exchange.
+That is, consistency between the three factorization channel forces the universality of couplings to gravity, $g = \kappa$, with the following form for Compton scattering:

 Now we see that for ${\bf s} \geq 2$ one again develops spurious pole, and one reaches the conclusion that for spin greater than 2, the particle cannot consistently couple to gravity.
-In other words, even if higher spin particles are non self-interacting and free, the moment one turns on gravity it cease to be consistent in flat space.
-Thus we find that the only possible consistent theories that can couple to gravity can only have spins $(0,1/2,1,3/2)$.\footnote{As we remarked in our discussion above on self-interacting spin 2, via a basis change it is always possible to say that the spin 2 particles are effectively in different universes with no mutual interactions; in each one of these decoupled sectors the gravitons can be coupled to their own spectrum of particles with spin $(0,1/2,1,3/2)$}
+In other words, even if higher spin particles are non self-interacting and free, the moment one turns on gravity it ceases to be consistent in flat space.
+Thus we find that the only possible consistent theories that can couple to gravity can only have spins $(0,1/2,1,3/2)$.\footnote{As we remarked in our discussion above on self-interacting spin 2, via a basis change it is always possible to say that the spin 2 particles are effectively in different universes with no mutual interactions; in each one of these decoupled sectors the gravitons can be coupled to their own spectrum of particles with spin $(0,1/2,1,3/2)$.}